kghose/Chhobi/Readme.md

 ===========
 Chhobi is a photo *organizer* program.
-It does not have facilites to do any editing of the image data itself (so no red-eye removal, contrast enhancement etc. etc.)
+It does not have facilites to do any editing of the image data itself (so no red-eye removal, contrast enhancement etc. etc.).
 It simply allows you to change captions and keywords on photos.
-The captions and keywords are stored in the EXIV metadata, so they travel with the image file and can be read by other programs, including some folder managers e.g. Finder on Mac.

-My main aim in designing and writing Chhobi was that the organization should be kept in a simple easily convertible format so that it can be carried forward over the years, and not locked up in some complex, properitary format that will vanish in a decade or so.
+The captions and keywords are stored in the EXIV metadata, so they are in a standard format, stored in the image file so they travel with the image (when you copy/move/backup them) and can be read by other programs, including some folder managers (e.g. Finder on Mac) and not locked up in some complex, properitary format that will vanish in a decade or so.

-A secondary aim was to make it as simple as possible, and do one thing only, which is to browse and organize large libraries of pictures.
+My main aim in designing and writing Chhobi was to keep the interface (and code) as simple and uncluttered as possible, and do one thing only, which is to browse and organize large libraries of pictures.

 Usage
 =====